jwdebelius/q2-sidle/docs/source/database_preperation.rst

      --i-data sidle-db-full-sequences.qza \
      --o-visualization sidle-db-full-sequences.qzv

 You can view the artifact using `qiime2 view`_.
-You should find that there are 5647 squences when you check  the data.
+You should find that there are 5649 sequences when you check  the data.

 Filtering the Database
 ----------------------

 Database preparation can optionally begin by filtering the database to remove sequences with too many degenerate nucleotides or with taxonomic assignments that will not be used.

 Degenerate filtering limits memory consumption throughout.
-The authors of SMURF [[1]_] recommend filtering the database to remove sequences with more than 3 degenerate nucleotides.
-This represents about X% of the greengenes 13_8 database at 99% [[2]_] specificity about Y% of the Silva 138 database [[3]_].
+The authors of SMURF [1]_ recommend filtering the database to remove sequences with more than 3 degenerate nucleotides.
+This represents about 96% of the greengenes 13_8 database at 99% [[2]_ specificity.
+(The the RESCRIPt formatted Silva 138 database is filtered to exclude sequences with more than 5 degenerates [3]_, [4]_).
 Increasing the number of allowed degenerates (the ``--p-max-degen`` parameter) will allow more sequences through the filter, and may mean more matches in downstream alignment.
-However, this comes at a substantial increase in the run time and memory needed, since degenerate sequences have to be expanded.
+However, this comes at a substantial increase in the run time and memory needed, since degenerate sequences have to be expanded, meaning more alignments are required.

-For this tutorial, we'll start by filtering to remove anything with more than 3 degenerate nucleotides, since this was the recommended threshhold in the original algorithm.
+For this tutorial, we'll start by filtering to remove anything with more than 3 degenerate nucleotides, since this was the recommended threshold in the original algorithm.

 .. code:: bash